NZQA Level 5

 One year full-time

-Offered from 2018 in even years.
+Offered in even years.
 Part-time study options may be arranged.

 Approved by New Zealand Qualifications Authority.